Creating a Career Development Plan: Tips and Strategies

 Key Takeaways

-- The steps involved in creating a career development plan involve the assessment of current skills and abilities as well as identifying long-term objectives and short-term goals, outlining an action plan, and implementing the plan regularly by assessing performance.
+- The steps involved in creating an action plan for career development involve the assessment of current skills and abilities as well as identifying long-term objectives and short-term goals.
+Then, you need to outline an action plan and implementing the plan through regular evaluation of progress.

 Why should you create a Career Development Plan?